EYFS Curriculum Statement

 - Squiggle Whilst You Wiggle

-In Nursery, the focus is initially more on the Prime Areas and as the year progresses children will start to complete guided activities linked to the Specific Areas.
+In Nursery, the focus is initially more on the Prime Areas and as the year progresses the focus will shift more towards the Specific Areas.
 Daily phonics takes place in both Nursery and Reception.
 Continuous Provision across EYFS covers all seventeen areas of learning.

 As children progress through Reception, and as their development allows, the balance gradually shifts towards more adult-led activities to help children prepare for more formal learning, ready for year 1.